 Tips for Successful Korean Localization Projects

-The Korean languages are spoken by around 80 million people around the world.
+The Korean language is spoken by around 80 million people around the world.
 It has two variants: North and South Korean with some significant differences in spelling, pronunciation, and vocabulary.
 As the majority of our Korean localization projects are into the South Korean variant, GTE Localize will focus on giving our insights into the notable features of languages and the market of South Korea.

 1. Diverse Speech Levels

-There are seven levels of speech formality in Korean:
+There are seven levels of speech formality in Korean localization: